websockets/ws/README.md

 ```

 The client will only use the extension if it is supported and enabled on the
 server.
-To always disable the extension on the client set the
+To always disable the extension on the client, set the
 `perMessageDeflate` option to `false`.

 ```js